abyan-dev/auth/README.md

 ```

 Your application can interact with the service at `http://localhost:8080`.
 If you use an orchestration tool like Docker Compose or Kubernetes, you can leverage their DNS to simplify routing by referring to the container's name i.e., "auth" at `http://auth:8080` and you can remove the port flag.

+**PRODUCTION:** In production, remember to configure the environment variables for email sending with actual delivery services like Mailgun.